 Home Again Family Support Program

 Program services seek to prevent homelessness and to support the transition of homeless families into permanent housing.
 Eligible families receive case management and financial assistance for medical, education, rent, utility, and transportation expenses.
-ACCESS Housing also owns 27 units of housing for low-income families and plans to acquire additional units over the next ten years.

 Steps 2 Success Self-sufficiency Program: